Non-Senate Search Guide: Creating the Search Plan

 All advertisements for academic recruitments are automatically posted to the following locations:

-Central posting of academic job advertisements to these locations meets the University’s OFCCP diversity outreach compliance requirements.
+Central posting of academic job advertisements to these locations meets the University’s basic outreach compliance obligations.
 However, it is ultimately up to the hiring unit to generate a robust applicant pool.
-Search committees are encouraged to use discipline-specific locations and to post job advertisements on websites, listservs, and blogs that serve a diverse audience within the specific field or specialization (for example, Science, Nature, the Modern Languages Association, the Society for the Advancement of Chicanos and Native Americans in Science, social science listservs, Association for Women in Science, National Society of Black Engineers, etc.).
+Search committees are encouraged to use discipline-specific locations and to post job advertisements on social media, websites, listservs, and blogs that serve a diverse audience within the specific field or specialization (for example, Science, Nature, the Modern Languages Association, the Society for the Advancement of Chicanos and Native Americans in Science, social science listservs, Association for Women in Science, National Society of Black Engineers, etc.).

 Support for posting job advertisements in additional locations